01-edu/public/subjects/ascii-output.en.md

 ### Objectives

-Ascii-art-output consists on receiving two strings.
-The first argument will be converted into a graphic representation of ASCII and written into a file named by using the second argument.
+- You must follow the same [instructions](https://github.com/01-edu/public/ascii-art.en.md) as in the first subject but writing the result into a file.

-- The second argument will be a **flags**, `--output=<fileName.txt>`, in which `--output` is the flag and `<fileName.txt>` is the file name.
+- The file must be named by using the flag `--output=<fileName.txt>`, in which `--output` is the flag and `<fileName.txt>` is the file name.
-- In case the second argument is not present it should print the graphic representation.

 This project will help you learn about :